 Kit Robinson (in Dictionary of Literary Biography, vol 2 M-Z, Gale Research) describes the work:

-Illustrated by Frances Butler.
 The original edition was 60 copies in color by letterpress on Arches paper, bound in cloth, signed on a tipped-in postcard; this facsimile edition was produced by offset-lithography.
 People often ask us about it, and recently we found a box of unbound copies which we have now bound up to make available once again. $30 in card covers with French-fold while stock lasts.

 - Author: Tom Raworth

 - Year: 1976